AdobeDocs/experience-manager-apis/src/pages/guides/how-to/index.md

 ### Introduction

-AEM as a Cloud Service offers a variety of APIs that adhere to the [OpenAPI Specification](https://swagger.io/specification/v2/) (version 2).
+AEM as a Cloud Service offers a variety of APIs that adhere to the [OpenAPI Specification](https://spec.openapis.org/oas/v3.0.3).

 For a full list of provided APIs and supported events, see the [APIs documentation](/).